Evaluation Methodologies in Software Protection Research: Methodology

 \subsection{Top-level Paper Categorization}

 We categorized all papers non-exclusively using the top-level categories listed in \cref{tab:all_papers_short}.
-We should clarify that we consider papers presenting malware detection or classification techniques as falling into the analysis category.
-For any analysis paper, only if a presented analysis reveals the information necessary to deobfuscate protected code fragments, we also label it as a deobfuscation paper.
-Examples are control flow analyses that identify opaque predicate-based bogus control flow as unrealizable, or techniques that reveal exactly which library API calls a program tries to make even if those calls were obfuscated.
-Furthermore, if a paper's contribution is the use of some analysis or framework to assess the strength of some obfuscation, we consider this an obfuscation contribution, as it advances our knowledge about obfuscations and evaluation methods thereof.
+In doing so, we consider malware detection and malware classification papers to be analysis papers.
+Papers labeled as analysis papers are in addition labeled as deobfuscation papers if the presented analysis reveals the information necessary to deobfuscate protected code fragments.
+Examples are control flow analyses that identify opaque predicate-based bogus control flow as unrealizable, or techniques that reveal which library APIs are called at obfuscated call sites.

+If a paper's contribution is some analysis or framework to assess the strength of an obfuscation, we consider this an obfuscation contribution, as it advances our knowledge about obfuscations and evaluation methods thereof.
 We only consider it an analysis contribution if it also advances knowledge about analysis techniques.
-Finally, certain types of detection algorithms, such as third-party (library) code (similarity) and cryptographic primitive detection algorithms, are framed by some authors as analysis research, and by others as deobfuscation research.
-We consider them analysis papers because they classify software components, just like malware classification techniques do.
-At the same time, we also label them as deobfuscation papers because in the eyes of an attacker they summarize complex, obfuscated binary code or bytecode instances into abstract concepts that are void of any obfuscation, such as a function with name and signature \texttt{AESenc(key,input,output)}.
+Detection algorithms, such as for library code and cryptographic primitive detection, are framed by some authors as analysis research, and by others as deobfuscation research.
+We consider them analysis papers because they classify software components similarly to what malware classification does.
+We also label them as deobfuscation papers, however, because in the eyes of an attacker they summarize complex, obfuscated low-level code instances into abstract concepts that are void of any obfuscation.

-Importantly, in this survey all papers not categorized as \textit{malware} using the criterion formulated in \cref{tab:all_papers_short} as categorized as \textit{goodware} papers.
-The goodware category hence includes papers that do not specifically target malware and that do not use malware samples, but of which the content applies to both benign and malicious software.
+Finally, all papers not categorized as \textit{malware} using the criterion formulated in \cref{tab:all_papers_short} are categorized as \textit{goodware} papers.
+The goodware category hence includes papers that do not specifically target malware and that do not use malware samples, but of which the content can still apply to both benign and malicious software.